pabcubus/dot-matrix-lib/README.md

 			'Not Active'
 		],
 		x: [], // here you put the X axis ticks
 		data: [ // Here you'll put the Y ticks as an object having "text" and "values" as properties.
-Also the values should be the same length as the X ticks
+Also the values should be the same length as the X ticks.
+For the values it'll only accept booleans, so for example: values: [true,true,true,false,false].
 			{
 				text: "Item 1",
 				values: []